minitecnia/Noisy_Speech_To_Text/README.md

 ## Roadmap
 This Git contains a Web framework for deploying a noise reducer with speech to text transcription.
 Next steps:
-- Enabling whisper and vosk model transcription from audio.
+- Enabling whisper (optionally fasterwhisper) and vosk model transcription from audio.
 - Visualizing live transcription in textbox.

 ## Contributing